-Currently, Expert Journals represents four open access journals: Expert Journal of Business and Management, Expert Journal of Economics, Expert Journal of Finance and Expert Journal of Marketing.
+Currently, Expert Journals represents four open access journals: Expert Journal of Business and Management, Expert Journal of Economics, Expert Journal of Marketing.

 Expert Journals is committed to publishing papers that are thought-provoking and exploratory in order to make contributions to each field of study.